buzden/deptycheck/docs/source/tutorials/t00-installation-and-setup.md

 pack install deptycheck
 ```

+> [!NOTE]\
-🔍 **Notice:** This command downloads and builds DepTyCheck.
+> This command downloads and builds DepTyCheck.
 It may take a few minutes the first time.

 ---